London Cricket Club

-The original London Cricket Club was formed in 1722 and was one of the foremost clubs in English cricket over the next four decades, holding important match status.
+The original London Cricket Club was formed in 1722 and was one of the foremost clubs in English cricket over the next four decades, playing numerous historically important matches.
 It is closely associated with the Artillery Ground, where it played most of its home matches.

 Early history of London cricket

 The earliest definite mention of cricket being played anywhere is at Guildford in the 16th century and there can be little doubt that the game had reached London by that time.
 Even so, there is no written reference to the game in London until 1680.

 A publication called The Post Man reported from 21 June 1707 to 24 June 1707 that "two great matches at cricket (to be) plaid, between London and Croydon; the first at Croydon on Tuesday, July 1st, and the other to be plaid in Lamb's-Conduit-Fields, near Holborn, on the Tuesday following, being the 3rd of July".
 No match reports could be found so the results and scores are unknown (3 July in 1707 was a Thursday).

 The 1707 London team may have been just an occasional XI as the foundation date of London Cricket Club is unknown.
 But it was in existence by 1722 when it was referred to in a match against Dartford.